Historical Apoplexy · State Legislative Adaptations · Vermont

 identity to Indigenous knowledge.
 Division I's food

-sovereignty provisions honor the Abenaki origins of Vermont's
+sovereignty provisions honor the Abenaki origins of the food

 FINDINGS RELATING TO MANUFACTURING CAPACITY AND ABUNDANCE: